BrechtKeppens/Devasc_Skills/README.md

 ### !
-Disclaimer: all images are made using links and are not copy pasted as instructed, Lab 7 uses regularlinks for convenience !
+Disclaimer: all images are made using links and are not copy pasted as instructed, Lab 7 uses regular links !
 # Lab 1 - Python Experiments

 ## 1.1 Install different tools/packages on Ubuntu DEVASC-LABVM: